quasilinear/riscv-isa-sim/q_rocc/README.md

 inference problems that will be made available to programmers in a variety of high-level compiled languages.

-This this extension of the RISC-V instruction set simulator, [spike] (https://github.com/riscv/riscv-isa-sim), allows execution of binaries utilizing those new instructions.
+This extension of the RISC-V instruction set simulator, [spike] (https://github.com/riscv/riscv-isa-sim), allows execution of binaries utilizing those new instructions.
 Instead of providing several implementations of the probabilistic semantics within this open-source project, we implement a minimal